HeXianhong/Lithology-Identification-Model-Based-on-ResNet-Using-Well-Logs-Image-Morphology-Combination/README.md

 2.gpu_code - resnet-Copy1.ipynb--The codes introduce steps of training a pre-training model.(It is a JupyterNoteBook file.)

 3.FineTune-Copy1.ipynb--The codes introduce steps of finishing transfer learning on pre-train model.(It is a JupyterNoteBook file.)

+4.In the train&test.zip file, we provide part of standard samples from core well.